Do You Suffer from the Cocktail Party Effect?

 dispenser looking at computer screen in clinic

 Buying hearing aids is a complex process.
 There are lots and lots of choices to make – from the type of provider you work with, to the specific hearing aid you choose.
-Here are the top 6 mistakes patients often make, and how to avoid these pitfalls.
-1. Basing Your Decision on Information in a Mailer Health insurance companies, … Read More
+Top 6 Patient Mistakes and How to Avoid Them 1.
+Basing Your Decision on Information in a Mailer Health insurance companies, franchises, private practices and hearing aid manufacturers … Read More

 Top 5 Myths about Hearing Loss and Hearing Aids